The Vestry: St. Aidan’s Elected Leadership

 "Come to me all whose work is hard, whose load is heavy; and I will give you relief.
 Bend your necks to my yoke, and learn from me, for I am gentle and humble-hearted; and your souls will find relief.
 For my yoke is good to bear, my load is light."
 Matt.
 11:28-30

 What drew me to St Aidan's was first the immediate welcome even before I had moved to Portland and services were still on Zoom.
 That welcome continued when I was physically here.
-Also I was drawn by the emphasis on the Celtic side of our heritage and a brand new labyrinth.
+Also I was drawn by the emphasis on the Celtic side of our heritage and our labyrinth.